UNFPAInnovation/SafepalDjangoBackend/docs/index.rst

 #. pip install -r requirements.txt
 #. git clone https://github.com/UNFPAInnovation/SafepalDjangoBackend.git

-.. note:: All servers in the Safepal Project use the GetInWebServer.pem.
+.. note:: All servers in the Safepal Project use the sellio_aws_instance.pem.

-.. warning:: Activate allowed hosts in /home/ubuntu/GetInServerRebuild/GetInBackendRebuild/settings.py ALLOWED_HOSTS = ['*']
+.. warning:: Activate allowed hosts in /home/ubuntu/SafepalDjangoBackend/SafepalDjangoBackend/settings.py ALLOWED_HOSTS = ['*']
     Requests may not work if not activated or add the actual IP address of the server

 Enable supervisor